Thrive – an award-winning film by Jamie Dispirito

 The story of the film focuses on a hook-up between two young men – they make a connection, but it quickly becomes apparent they’re looking for different things.

-Thrive has already won the Grand Jury Prize for Best International Short Film at the 2019 OutFest queer film festival in Los Angeles.
+Thrive won the Grand Jury Prize for Best International Short Film at the 2019 OutFest queer film festival in Los Angeles.

 Over 240 films screened at the festival, which ran for 12 days.